LENSS/TrafficSplitter/README.md

 The client generates traffic by visiting websites or playing YouTube videos in Google Chrome while `tcpdump` records traffic on the selected client interface.

 > If you are using the provided OVA files, **pre-collected traffic traces are already included**.
-In that case, you may skip this section and proceed directly to the [traffic-analysis evaluation](#8-scale-down-traffic-analysis-evaluation).
+In that case, you may skip this section and proceed directly to the [scaled-down traffic-analysis evaluation](#6-scaled-down-traffic-analysis-evaluation).

-## 7.1 Start the Defense Configuration
+## 5.1 Start the Defense Configuration

 On both VMs, move to the evaluation directory: